Mohinder Singh Pujji: Post-war life

-In late 1946, after suffering from a long illness of tuberculosis, which nearly cost him his life, caused him to become classified unfit for military service and receive a permanent disability discharge from service in the Indian Air Force.
+In late 1946, after suffering from a long illness of tuberculosis, which nearly cost him his life, he was classified unfit for military service and received a permanent disability discharge from service in the Indian Air Force.
 From 1947, Pujji was employed as an Aerodrome Officer at Safdarjung Aerodrome, Delhi, where he also continued to fly in a civilian role.
 From the 1950s, he went on to aspire as a recreational motor racing champion and holder of gliding records.
 During his career and life, he had the opportunity to personally give Indian prime minister Jawaharlal Nehru a glider flight tour in 1959, including a glider flight for Edwina Mountbatten, Countess Mountbatten of Burma and US president Dwight D. Eisenhower.
 In 1961, he had the opportunity to personally greet Queen Elizabeth II on her visit to Udaipur and Jackie Kennedy in 1962.

 Pujji returned and emigrated to England in 1974, where he worked as an air traffic controller at Heathrow Airport.
 Some years later, Pujji moved to the United States to work as manager of a pizza retail chain, before returning to England in 1984 and settling in East Ham, and in 1998 retiring to Gravesend, Kent.
 On 12 October 2000, he was made an Honorary Freeman of the Borough of Newham.

-In 2005, Pujji protested the British National Party's symbolic usage of a Spitfire aircraft image in their political campaign literature.
+In 2005, Pujji protested against the British National Party's symbolic usage of a Spitfire aircraft image in their political campaign literature.
 He was reported as saying, "The BNP are wrong to use the Spitfire as representative of their party.
 They forget people from different backgrounds helped in the Second World War.
-I am proof of this - I was flying a Spitfire.
+I am proof of this –I was flying a Spitfire.
 I also met Winston Churchill.
 Even in those days, there were ethnic minorities fighting for the British.
 I would recommend the armed forces for young people, regardless of race."

 In August 2010, Pujji's autobiography For King And Another Country was released.

 Pujji died of a stroke at Darent Valley Hospital, England, on 18 September 2010, aged 92.
 He is survived by two daughters, one son, seven grandchildren and five great-grandchildren.
 The local authority, Gravesham Borough Council, celebrated his life and heroism with an exhibition.